mudeitsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changes working directory to the previous one
+Lists all files in current directory, parent of working directory and boot directory in long format